10-year-old girl reunited with necklace, locket containing father’s ashes

 “She never takes it off unless she goes to gymnastics,” her mother, Tosha Williams said.

 Hoffman said she last remembered having the necklace just before gymnastics started on Thursday.
 After practice, she noticed it was gone.
-Over the next few days, all she could do is hope that she didn’t lost it forever.
+Over the next few days, all she could do is hope that she didn’t lose it forever.

 That “miracle” came on Monday, April 19.
 One message from Hoffman’s gymnastics gym and a half hour later, the girl was reunited with her best friend.